KRFOSS/kali-docs/development/dojo-mastering-live-build/index.md

 kali@kali:~$ mv Nessus-*amd64.deb kali-config/common/packages.chroot/
 ```

 **0x07 - Now you can proceed to build your ISO**, this process may take a while depending on your hardware and internet speeds.
-Once completed, your ISO can be found in the live-build root directory.
+Once completed, your ISO can be found in the live-build root directory:

 ```console
 kali@kali:~$ ./build.sh -v